-Any person subject to the UCMJ who, without justification or excuse, unlawfully kills a human being is guilty of murder.
-There are four ways murder can occur under the UCMJ:
+Any person subject to the UCMJ who, without justification or excuse, unlawfully kills another person is guilty of murder.
+There are four ways murder can occur in the military:

 Intent to Kill or Inflict Great Bodily Harm